 While there are moments that toy with blurring the edges between artifice, performance and reality - a few dramatic interactions are revealed to be rehearsals, one bizarre altercation is revealed to be kinky foreplay - such moments are undeveloped.
 There are also a few little flourishes of self-referential humour, such as when curtains literally open and close onscreen during the transition of several scenes.
 This hints at the theatrical shenanigans at play, but is also suggestive of the act of concealment, alluding to the hidden identity of the killer and the various ‘roles’ characters are playing, including whoever is concealing murderous intentions.
 In her essay on the use of curtains and drapes in cinema, Hannah McGill notes: "Drapes can evoke surprise and delight but also hint at the threat that lies beyond their concealed interior."*

-Sadly, when the curtains that open onscreen to usher us into the world of Curtains, they don’t reveal anything we haven’t seen before.
+Sadly, when the onscreen curtains open to usher us into the world of Curtains, they don’t reveal anything we haven’t seen before.
 While this slasher is certainly enjoyable, it could have been a campy classic, or indeed, a dark and twisted fable about the bloody, violent things people are prepared to do to obtain their heart's desire.
 Alas, it is never quite either.

 * McGill, H. (2015) ‘It’s Curtains!’, Sight & Sound, 25(5), pp. 8–9.